Pokemon Card Value Guide 2026

 4. Pokemon Popularity

 Charizard is the king of Pokemon card collecting, with Charizard cards consistently commanding the highest prices.
-Pikachu, Mewtwo, Blastoise, and other fan favorites also have strong collector demand.
+Pikachu, Mewtwo, Blastoise, Umbreon, and other fan favorites also have strong collector demand.

 5. Set & Age